microsoft/CsWinRT/README.md

 The build.cmd script takes care of all related configuration steps and is the simplest way to get started building C#/WinRT.
 The build script is intended to be executed from a Visual Studio Developer command prompt.
 It installs prerequisites such as nuget and the .NET 5 SDK, configures the environment to use .NET 5 (creating a global.json if necessary), builds the compiler, and builds and executes the unit tests.

 After a successful command-line build, the cswinrt.sln can be launched from the same command prompt, to inherit the necessary environment.

+**Note:**  By default, projection projects only generate source files for Release configurations, where cswinrt.exe can execute in seconds.
+To generate projection sources for Debug configurations, set the project property GenerateTestProjection to 'true'.
+In either case, existing projection sources under the "Generated Files" folder will still be compiled into the projection assembly.
+This configuration permits a faster inner loop in Visual Studio.

 ## Developer Guidance